chanux/notes.chanux.me/docs/terraform/providers.md

 As someone who copy pastes things but still tries to get rid of the warnings, I might just go and do what Terraform tells me to do and add `required_providers` config that's totally irrelevant to what I might have been doing.
-However it's easier to just ignore the warning and let the unfortunate who get to work on this code base in the future confused/annoyed.
+However, it's easier to just ignore the warning and let the unfortunate who get to work on this code base in the future be confused/annoyed.

 This scenario is not that difficult to digest because it's just a few lines of code and the provider naming is still sane.
 Now imagine a case where the code base is quite big and provider naming is out of whack!
-Things get pretty hard to reason about.
+Things can get pretty hard to reason about pretty quickly.

 ## Take home